gvwilson/sensibleadventures/misc/bear-02.md

 scissors when the wind brushed over it.
 The few trees they passed were stunted, and the apples hanging from them were blackened, or bloated to the size of pumpkins.
 Even the sky above them was somehow twisted.
-It seemed normal enough when Prince Lormay looked straight at it, but he kept seeing swirls of color sweep through it out of the corner of his eye.
+It seemed normal enough when Prince Thokmay looked straight at it, but he kept seeing swirls of color sweep through it out of the corner of his eye.